-The inspiration for Helen House was a little girl called Helen who was left with severe and irreversible brain damage after an emergency operation to remove a brain tumour.
-Helen’s parents took her home from hospital to care for Helen in her family surroundings.
+The inspiration for Helen House was a little girl called Helen.
+Helen’s parents took her home from hospital to care for her in her family surroundings.
 A friendship developed between Sister Frances and Helen’s parents and on occasions Sister Frances looked after Helen for short periods to give her parents a break.
 From this friendship the idea of a small homely hospice for children sprung.

 Explore our timeline